markspov/markspov/README.md

 - 👋 Hi, I’m @mark
-- 👀 I’m interested in technology
+- 👀 I’m a tech killer(software Engineer/ethical hacker)
-- 🌱 I’m currently learning full stack development, cyber security and networking
+- 🌱 Certified in cyber security, CCNA1 and 2, Fullstack Developer.
 - 📫 How to reach me ... email me at markolendirangu@gmail.com